Please contact me by emailing:

 Sasquatch Reading Challenge for 4th and 5th grade

 Fourth and Fifth graders will have the option of participating in the Sasquatch Reading Award challenge.
 Washington State librarians have selected 12 fantastic books for students to read.
 Anyone who reads any 2 of the books is eligible to vote, and the winner will be announced later next Spring.
 As a challenge to the Endeavour 4th and 5th graders, I have invited students to read as many as they can.
 Any student who has read 10 out of the 12 (and who has answered brief questions about each book) will be eligible to pick out a book to keep!

-On Tuesday and Thursday afternoons, Sherry Zeiler teaches all Kindergarten library classes in the afternoon.
+On Tuesday and Thursday afternoons, Sherry Zeiler teaches all Kindergarten library classes.
 (I am still here, working behind the scenes.)

 Should you need to contact her, her email is:

 At the Endeavour Library, Kindergarten, First, and Second grade students come once a week.
 Third, Fourth, and Fifth grade students come every other week.
 Please refer to the schedule above to see when your child comes to library.

 Kindergarteners will start with 2 books, but will eventually allowed to have 3 books checked out at a time.

 1st and 2nd graders are allowed to have 3 books checked out at a time.